 I once was sitting in our soon to be born daughter’s nursery room wondering if I was ready to be a mom.
 Was I ready to have the responsibility of raising a little human?
 I read all different kinds of blogs and books about being a mom for the first time.
 No matter how many I read I knew that those parenting books and blogs didn’t have all the answers.

 Not all the sleep training tips, discipline, and parenting styles were going to be what my child needed.
 So there I was sitting in the dark full of excitement, fear, anxiety, and joy.
-Knowing that the start of the road of my motherhood journey was only a few short weeks away.
+Knew that the start of the road of my motherhood journey was only a few short weeks away.

-I thought to have a second was going to be a breeze since I have already done it once before.
+I thought having a second was going to be a breeze since I have already done it once before.
 This time I felt prepared because I knew what to expect.
-The pain of recovering from childbirth, the tiredness and baby blues I can prepare for.
+The pain of recovering from childbirth, the tiredness, and baby blues I can prepare for.
 Since they won’t take me by surprise this time around.

 Even though I was not a “new mom” or a “first-time mom.”
 This baby was new and was 180 degrees different from his older sister.

 One thing I knew for sure.
 Was that I was not the same mom I was the first time.
 Before I could multitask like a champ, I had more time to myself, I could knock out breakfast, playtime, naps, dinner, bedtime and still have time for myself.